Pigsnuck/cordova-plugin-icloudkv/README.md

 ## Thanks

-Special thanks to Alex Drel and Pierrick Rouxel, this plugin is based on their work.
+Special thanks to Pierrick Rouxel and Alexander Portnoy, for upgrading the plugin for Cordova 3.0.

 ## Bugs and contributions

 If you have a patch, fork my repo and send me a pull request.
 Submit bug reports on GitHub, please.

 ## Changelog

+v0.4.0:
+- Fixed monitor API.
+- Name changed to match new guidelines.

 v0.3.0:
 First version of forked plugin: